codefellows/seattle-java-401d2/41-firebase/README.md

     - how to Firebase
 - End early for whiteboard code challenge

+## Warmup Question

+1. In mobile development, why do you need a server to be involved at all?
+What jobs does the server do?

 ## Feedback Review
 - Really appreciate the focus on whiteboarding last week
     - open question: should I start building that in earlier next time?